-Pet Medical Center of Edmond, Oklahoma, offers radiographs and ultrasound as part of its arsenal of advanced diagnostics.
-These two forms of imaging can be used together or separately to give us invaluable information about what is going on inside of the body of your pet, dog or cat, without being physically invasive.
+Veterinary X-Ray and Ultrasound – X-rays and ultrasounds are great diagnostic tools in veterinary care.
+We use them at Pet Medical Center of Edmond, Oklahoma to find out what’s happening inside your pet’s body in a noninvasive way.
 Radiography allows us to visualize bone, cartilage, foreign objects, and some kinds of tumors.
-Ultrasound is more useful in seeing inside of the organs and detecting soft tissue pathology such as tumors, liver and gall bladder disease, kidney disease, cancer and other degenerative disease of the organs.
+Ultrasound is more useful in seeing inside of the organs and detecting soft tissue pathology such as tumors, liver and gall bladder disease, kidney disease, cancer, and other degenerative disease of the organs.

-There are certain kinds of kidney and urinary bladder stones that do not show up with x-rays that are very evident with ultrasound.
-As is commonly known, ultrasound is a very accurate diagnostic tool in determining pregnancy at as early as 18-21 days post conception.
-Later in the pregnancy, it can be used to monitor the viability of fetuses prior to parturition.
-Ultrasound can also be used to guide a needle into a diseased organ or a tumor to get a small sample of tissue to help get a diagnosis of the disease that is affecting the patient.
+Certain kinds of pet kidney and urinary bladder stones do not show up with X-rays but are very evident with ultrasounds.
+As is commonly known, ultrasound is a very accurate diagnostic tool in determining pregnancy at as early as 18 to 21 days after conception.
+Later in pregnancy, ultrasound can be used to monitor the viability of fetuses prior to parturition.
+Ultrasound can also be used to guide a needle into a diseased organ or a tumor to get a small sample of tissue.
+This helps us diagnose the disease that is affecting the patient.

 A few of the benefits of digital radiography include: